National Accounts

 Market Prices

-The actual prices agreed upon by the parties in the transactions.
+The actual price agreed upon by the parties in the transactions.
 In the absence of market transactions, valuation is made according to costs incurred or by reference to market prices for similar goods or services.

 Net Exports of Goods and Services